The College Monk

 Core Values of ACCJC

-The mission statement is grounded by a set of core values that represent the principles and practices that regulate and balance the dual purposes of ACCJC.
-The core values that are important are as follows.
+The mission statement is grounded by a set of core values that embody the principles and practices that align and balance the dual purposes of ACCJC.
+The core values are given here.

-• Integrity - It is considered to be the practice of being honest and showing consistent with strong moral and ethical beliefs and values.
-Every interaction with our members is guided by our commitment to the principles of transparency and consistency.
+• Integrity - Every interaction with our members is guided by our commitment to the principles of transparency and consistency.

 • Quality Assurance - Because their processes are based on thorough and recognized best practices, their determination is that an institution is, in fact, providing a quality educational experience for its students is respected by multiple stakeholders.